Belgian Congo: Post World War II

-After World War IIm the colonial state became more active in the economic and social development of the Belgian Congo.
+After World War II, the colonial state became more active in the economic and social development of the Belgian Congo.
 An ambitious ten-year plan was launched by the Belgian government in 1949.
 It put emphasis on house building, energy supply, rural development and health-care infrastructure.
 The ten-year plan ushered in a decade of strong economic growth, from which, for the first time, the Congolese began to benefit on a substantial scale.
 At the same time, the economy had expanded and the number of Belgian nationals in the country more than doubled, from 39,000 in 1950 to more than 88,000 by 1960.

 In 1953, Belgium granted the Congolese the right – for the first time – to buy and sell private property in their own names.
 In the 1950s a Congolese middle class, modest at first, but steadily growing, emerged in the main cities (Léopoldville, Elisabethville, Stanleyville, and Luluabourg).

 There was rapid political development, forced by African aspirations, in the last years of the 1950s, culminating in the 1960 Belgian Congo general election.

 Civilising mission

-Justifications for colonialism in Africa often invoked as a key argument that of the civilizing influence of the European culture.
-This self-declared "civilizing mission" in the Congo went hand-in-hand with the goal of economic gain.
-Conversion to Catholicism, basic western-style education, and improved health-care were objectives in their own right, but at the same time helped to transform what Europeans regarded as a primitive society into the Western capitalist model, in which workers who were disciplined and healthy, and who had learned to read and write, could be allocated more efficiently on the labour market.
+Justifications for colonialism in Africa, taking as a given that tribal wars, cannibalism, human sacrifice, display of human trophies, bigamy, and other "primitive" practices were common place, often invoked as a key argument the civilizing influence of the European culture.
+The civilizing mission in the Congo went hand-in-hand with the economic and educational development.
+Conversion to Catholicism, basic Western-style education, and improved health-care were objectives in their own right, but at the same time helped to transform what Europeans regarded as a primitive society into the Western capitalist model, in which workers who were disciplined and healthy, and who had learned to read and write, could be assimilated into labour market.
+Some of the first notable missions into Africa were conducted by David Livingstone and John M. Springer during the late 19th century into the early 20th century.